Contesting a temporary assignment or a CNESST decision

 - the CNESST or the employer calls in a designated health professional, who examines the worker

-- the designated professional prepares a report and a copy is sent to the attending physician who must respond to the designated professional’s conclusions
+- the designated professional prepares a report and a copy is sent to the attending health care professional who must respond to the designated professional’s conclusions

-- if the attending physician agrees with the report, the CNESST applies the new conclusions
+- if the attending health care professional agrees with the report, the CNESST applies the new conclusions

-- if the attending physician disagrees with the report, the CNESST sends a request to the Bureau d'évaluation médicale (BEM)
+- if the attending health care professional disagrees with the report, the CNESST sends a request to the Bureau d'évaluation médicale (BEM)

 - when the opinion of the Bureau d'évaluation médicale is given, it is sent to the worker, the employer and the CNESST, which then renders its decision based on the opinion given by the BEM.